Do Go On - 337 - The History of April Fools Day

 Yeah.

-You think you're going to get some fun houseplants?
+You thought you're going to get some fun house plans?

 You got a snake plant.